Jaehaks/md-utility.nvim/README.md

 ### Usages

-This function can be used in both insert and normal mode.
+This function can be used in both insert and normal mode. \
-`<CR>` is mapped to open `.md` file but it is not applied to other file like image/pdf etc..
+`<CR>` is mapped to open `.md` file but it is not applied to other file like image/pdf etc.. \
 `<C-l>` is mapped to make link to current cursor.
 It remains current mode (normal / insert) when you insert it.

+If `style` is `markdown`, white space in file path or name will be encoded by `%20`. \
+If `style` is `wiki`, white space is allowed in link so It is remained.
+If the selected file is image file or other extension file not `*.md`, title isn't needed.
+So `autotitle` field is ignored and title in link is empty.

 > [!NOTE]
 > Some options to customize will be added in the future.